paulfioravanti/phoenix-and-elm/README.md

 ## REST version

-The [`rest` branch][] of this repository (also the base branch) contains code covering the first five sections of the tutorial.
+The [`rest` branch][] of this repository (which also the base branch) contains code covering the first five sections of the tutorial.
 In other words, up to and including [Implementing Elm routing][], so the communication between back and front ends is done with REST requests via controllers.